 Built and operated by IT Services (ITS), with additional financial contributions from Cognitive Science and Jacobs School of Engineering, DSMLP leverages Qualcomm Institute's current research into cost-effective machine-learning cyberinfrastructure using Kubernetes and Docker container technologies.

-Please note, DSMLP is not intended to store personally identifiable information (PII) or other sensitive data, see Policies below.
+Please note, DSMLP is not intended to store personally identifiable information (PII) or other sensitive data.
+It is also against policy to manually run code without the launch.sh script.
+For more info, see Policies below.

 For course-specific questions, such as a problem with a homework assignment, please contact your Teaching Assistant or Instructor.